tzwel/logman/README.md

 # logman
-A simple logger for node
+A simple logger for node, I made it for my personal projects

 ## Usage
 Import